catpea/catpea-project/database/furkies-purrkies/poem-1160/index.md

 ---

-Finally, my best advice is, get that darn interval timer, and make sure it has a vibrate function, or vibrates your phone.
+Finally, my advice is, get that darn interval timer, and make sure it has a vibrate function.

-This way you can listen to your music, and fell the clip on timer vibrate on your belt.
+This way you can listen to your music, and fell the clip-on timer vibrate on your belt.

 Rest periods are the first big thing in your way, so keep your songs slow and keep narrowing that rest gap.